Skip to content

 1. Read and agree to the Terms and Conditions for the EndoNeRF dataset.

-2. EndoNeRF sample dataset is being downloaded automatically when building the application.
+2. The EndoNeRF sample dataset, DA2 checkpoint, and MedSAM3 checkpoint are downloaded automatically when building the application.

 3. Optionally, for manual download of the dataset, refer to the Data section below.